What Is Anorexia? Symptoms, Causes, Health Risks & Treatment Options

 Infertility

-Because of the toll an eating disorder can take on the body, infertility can occur in girls and women who have experienced severe anorexia.3
+Because of the toll an eating disorder can take on the body, infertility can occur in girls and women who have experienced severe anorexia.[3]

 Death

-Complications from anorexia nervosa can be serious and can cause death.
+Eating disorders can be fatal.
 In fact, anorexia nervosa has one of the highest death rates compared to other mental health conditions, second only to opioid overdose.

 Anorexia mortality rate